traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### [tiny.cc/speech-to-image](http://tiny.cc/speech-to-image)

 ^ this is the last project i did.

+^ i wanted to make a necklace that would show accompanying images as i was speaking to someone so they would find me interesting and what to engage in conversation with me.

-^ I have a raspberry pi with a touchscreen plugged and a microphone.
+^ I have a raspberry pi with a touchscreen and a microphone.

-^ The, I have a
-^ NodeJS server running
-^ that is sending what i say to the google speech recognition api and then sending a request to the google custom search api from what i'm saying and then shows an image to correlate.
+^ NodeJS server runningthat is sending audio to the google speech recognition api and then sending those keywords to the google search api from and finally is showing an image that correlates to what i'm saying.
-^ No soldering

 ^ Responsive to the environment

 ^ still needed wifi

 ---